QuasarApp/CQtDeployer/README.md

 * Performance-this program deploys the application several times faster (up to 10 seconds)
 * Flexibility-this application has flags that will help you configure the deployment as you need and your project

-## Attention
-##### This project is designed to build projects consisting of only one pro file, if you need to collect a large project, then you need to use our [template](https://quasarapp.github.io/QtDeployTemplate/) to build and deploy qt applications

 ### How to use